android-iceland/waifu/README.md

 # Waifu - Your AI Girlfriend

-Waifu is an AI girlfriend that can understand your speech, generate answers using BlenderBot API, speak them using Microsoft Edge's text-to-speech feature, and animate a character's face in real-time using VMagicMirror.
+Waifu is an AI girlfriend that can understand your speech, generate answers using BlenderBot API, then speak  using Microsoft Edge's text-to-speech feature, and animate a character's face in real-time using VMagicMirror.

 # Installing Dependencies